Understanding Equity in Business: A Comprehensive Guide

 Equity dilution occurs when new shares are issued, resulting in a decrease in the percentage ownership held by existing shareholders.
 This often happens during fundraising rounds or when a company goes public.

-Related Article: How to Establish Business Credit
+Related Article: How to Create a Business Page on Facebook

 Conclusion